computablelabs/compspec/TopLevelSpec.md

 workloads.
 These choices are left to the operator of the `Backend`.

 ### Backend Specification [v0.3]
 A `Backend` is a system that is responsible for storing data off-chain.
 Any `Market` contains a list of authorized `Backend`s which hold the raw data associated with the `Market`.

-Broadly speaking, `Backend`s are either trusted or untrusted.
+Currently, `Backends` are assumed to be trustworthy.
 A trusted `Backend` is allowed to view the unencrypted data that belongs to a `Market`.
-On the other hand, an untrusted `Backend` is never allowed to view unencrypted data belonging to the data market.

-A `Backend` is responsible for serving queries against a given `Market`.
-Each query is sent as a file in an acceptable [query language](QueryLanguage.md).
+`Backend` systems are responsible for user authentication, data storage, encryption-at-rest, and computational workloads.
+In this section, we start by describing these responsibilities qualitatively, then walk through the precise REST API that the `Backend` must support.

+#### Authentication
+The `Backend` should provide a mechanism for users to authenticate.
+The first step of the authentication process will require the `Backend` to consult with the blockchain and will likely require the user to use a system like Metamask to prove their identity.
+Once initial authentication is complete, users can be issued an authentication token which they can use for a set time.

+#### Storage
+The `Backend` is responsible for storing the off-chain data associated with listings.
+Listing candidates must convey their off-chain candidate data to a `Backend` node in order to be listed.
+This is enforced by the council vote; the council is responsible for querying a `Backend` to verify that off-chain data for the candidate listing is available before voting to list the candidate.

+#### Encryption at Rest
+The `Backend` is responsible for storing all off-chain data in a fashion that's encrypted-at-rest.
+This means that plain text off-chain data should never be stored on disk.

+#### Computational Workloads
+**(version 0.3):** The Computable protocol allows users to run workloads on off-chain data.
+Payments for these workloads must be made on-chain before workloads will be allowed to run.
+In the current version of the protocol, security and privacy guarantees are not enforced upon workloads, but it is expected that future protocol iterations will enforce such guarantees.

+Users can expect that their workloads will run within a fairly standard computing environment (some sandboxed Linux environment likely) and that the raw data will be exposed to the sandbox.
+Users will be able to run standard SQL queries, and will also be able to use standard Python machine learning tools to train models and implement ETL pipelines.
+(Note that since the sandbox will be some standard Linux, users are free to use alternative pipelines).

+The specification does not constrain `Backend` implementers on their design choices, but to first approximation, this feature should likely be implemented by having new sandboxed compute nodes being spun up dynamically to handle inbound queries.
+This might be implemented for example by running the computation within a docker container on a new EC2 node.

+Note furthermore that compute workloads may draw upon data from multiple data markets.
+(The limitation of course is that the `Backend` that the compute is running on must be authorized for both data markets).

+![alt text][multi_market_join]

+[multi_market_join]: Multi_Market_Join.png "Multi Market Join"

 #### REST API [v0.3]